AristurtleHu/Pintos/src/proj1.md

 This ensures that thread L runs at the highest priority of any thread waiting on it directly or indirectly, preventing priority inversion across lock chains.

-The priority_donate field in each lock stores the highest donated priority, enabling the system to track and correctly revert priorities when locks are released.
+The priorityfield in each lock stores the highest donated priority, enabling the system to track and correctly revert priorities when locks are released.

 > **B5:** Describe the sequence of events when `lock_release()` is called on a lock that a higher-priority thread is waiting for.
 >
 The lock's holder field is set to NULL.

-The donated priority in priority_donate is likely reset to `PRI_MIN`.
+The donated priority in priority is likely reset to `PRI_MIN`.

 `sema_up(&lock->semaphore)` is called to release the semaphore.
 The sema_up() call increments the semaphore value and wakes up one waiting thread with the highest priority.